You may have known such a person. He or she is a ticking time bomb that will readily go off once triggered.

 One symptom of demonization is having uncontrollable anger or rage.
-Such a person will have a tendency to have an over-the-top, intense, rage that is irrational – the situation wouldn’t justify the amount of anger or rage as a response.
+Such a person will have a tendency to have an over-the-top, intense, rage that is irrational – the situation wouldn’t justify the amount of anger or rage as a response to a situation.

 Months later, that friend who had that outburst admitted to me, with a repentant attitude, that he had issues with anger and when he would get enraged he wouldn’t even remember it.
 It was as if he was taken over.
 He also told me his dad had the same issues.
 Could there be a generational curse?
 Possibly.